pravega/bookkeeper-operator/charts/bookkeeper-operator/README.md

 # Bookkeeper Operator Helm Chart

-Installs [bookkeeper-operator](https://github.com/pravega/bookkeeper-operator) to create/configure/manage Bookkeeper clusters atop Kubernetes.
+Installs [Bookkeeper Operator](https://github.com/pravega/bookkeeper-operator) to create/configure/manage Bookkeeper clusters atop Kubernetes.

 ## Introduction

-This chart bootstraps a [bookkeeper-operator](https://github.com/pravega/bookkeeper-operator) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [Bookkeeper Operator](https://github.com/pravega/bookkeeper-operator) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 The chart can be installed multiple times to create Bookkeeper Operator on multiple namespaces.

 ## Prerequisites
   - Kubernetes 1.15+ with Beta APIs
   - Helm 3+
   - An existing Apache Zookeeper 3.5 cluster.
-This can be easily deployed using our [Zookeeper operator](https://github.com/pravega/zookeeper-operator
+This can be easily deployed using our [Zookeeper Operator](https://github.com/pravega/zookeeper-operator)

 ## Installing the Chart